 - SIMS ad-hoc reports:

-- Most of the Schools/Central Offices have staff trained in the use of report writing software who provides support for ad-hoc reporting requests.
-Users are sharing report-writing techniques with one another via the SIMS Report Writers User Group.
+- Most of the Schools/Central Offices have staff trained in the use of report writing software who provide support for ad-hoc reporting requests.
+Users are sharing report writing techniques with one another via the SIMS Report Writers User Group.

 - CITS provides ad-hoc reporting support by requesting it via the SIMS Task Request form.

 - The CITS Technical Teams, the SIMS Strategic Committee, and the SIMS Implementation Team work together to respond to requests for enhancements and new SIMS functionality.
 Requests can be submitted to either:

 - The SIMS Project Manager via the SIMS Task Request form.

 - SCT Banner supplied releases, upgrades, and patches are applied by the CITS Technical Team on an ongoing basis.

 - The CITS SIMS Project Manager is responsible for assigning users to security roles and managing the application security environment.